-- "Activities" means, but is not limited to, all of the following that benefit businesses or real property in the district: - (a) Promotion of public events. - (b) Furnishing of music in any public place. - (c) Promotion of tourism within the district. - (d) Marketing and economic development, including retail retention and recruitment. - (e) Providing security, sanitation, graffiti removal, street and sidewalk cleaning, and other municipal services supplemental to those normally provided by the municipality. - (f) Other services provided for the purpose of conferring special benefit upon assessed businesses and real property located in the district.
+"Activities" means, but is not limited to, all of the following that benefit businesses or real property in the district:

+- (a) Promotion of public events. - (b) Furnishing of music in any public place. - (c) Promotion of tourism within the district. - (d) Marketing and economic development, including retail retention and recruitment. - (e) Providing security, sanitation, graffiti removal, street and sidewalk cleaning, and other municipal services supplemental to those normally provided by the municipality. - (f) Other services provided for the purpose of conferring special benefit upon assessed real property or specific benefits upon assessed businesses located in the district.